AVEVA/sample-adh-omf_ingress-dotnet/README.md

 };
 ```

-Then use the Ingress client to create the Topic in OCS:
+Then use the Ingress client to create the Topic in ADH:

 ```C#
 Topic createdTopic = await omfIngressService.CreateTopicAsync(topic);